 Ted*, a long-term resident at a state institution, was a diagnosed schizophrenic, was intensely fearful and had extreme difficulty communicating with others.
-He suffered from additional mental health and mental retardation issues that affected his quality of life and his ability to care for himself and make appropriate decisions.
+He suffered from additional developmental and mental health issues that affected his quality of life and his ability to care for himself and make appropriate decisions.
 Because of his intense fears and mental issues, Ted would often make poor decisions and would avoid emergency care and treatments when he needed medical intervention and was unable to provide for himself and ensure his own safety and wellbeing.

 Ted was appointed a guardian through JFCS Guardianship Services while he was institutionalized to make placement decisions and ensure that appropriate services were in place for his success.
 JFCS’s duties as guardian of person include developing, coordinating and monitoring professional services needed by the individual ward, such as determining and monitoring residential care, consenting to and monitoring medical care and non-medical services such as education, training, social/wellness opportunities and counseling, and making end-of-life decisions when needed.